-Except, of course, the experience of actually biting into one of these gorgeous beauties.
+Except, of course, the experience of actually biting into one of these beauties.

 The easy cinnamon rolls are topped by a delicious vanilla cashew cream glaze that'll leave you licking your fingers.
 And they're healthier than you think, with olive oil instead of shortening or vegan butter.

 I would be amiss if I didn't tell you that Jay absolutely went bonkers for these cinnamon rolls.
 He wanted to eat them all at one sitting.
-But, sadly for him, so did I.
+But, sadly for him, he had me to contend with.

 Better luck next time, son!